-The Bischöfliche Weingüter Trier originate around 100 hectares of vineyards.
-Since 2003 also the winery belongs Friedrich-Wilhelm Gymnasium to the possession.
+The Episcopal wineries Trier originate around 100 hectares of vineyards.
+Since 2003 also belongs the winery Friedrich-Wilhelm Gymnasium to the possession.
 The wineries are together with about 130 hectares of vineyards Moselle, Saar and Ruwer are represented in numerous prime locations.
 For example, on the Moselle pharmacy (Trittenheim) Domprobst and Heaven (Graach) Goldtröpfchen (Piesport) podium (Earth), Würzgarten (Ürzig) and Matheisbildchen ( Bernkastel ).
-On the Saar it is the individual layers Hofberg (Falkenstein), Altenberg (Kanzem) Kupp and Herrenberg (Ayl), as well Kupp and Scharzhofberg (Wiltingen).
+On the Saar it is the individual layers Hofberg (Falkenstein), Altenberg (Kanzem) Kupp and Herrenberg (Ayl), as well as Kupp and Scharzhofberg (Wiltingen).
 And at the Ruwer these are the individual layers Marie wood (Eitelsbach), as well as Kehrnagel and Nies'chen (Kasel).

-Top priority in the production of the wines have quality and character.
+The highest priority in the production of the wines is quality and character.
 This includes the preservation of traditional craftsmanship techniques (harvested and selected by about 70% by hand) sustainable Viticulture as well as the respect for nature and for the people.
 The grapes are pressed on the Scharzhof on the Saar and on the Duisburger Hof on the Ruwer.
-The expansion of the wines takes place in the middle of the Trier city center in the sprawling cellar vaults reaching back to Roman times.
+The expansion of the wines takes place in the middle of the city center of Trier in the sprawling cellar vaults dating back to Roman times.
 The Episcopal wineries Trier have set themselves the task, the complex and labor-intensive Steep vineyards to preserve and protect the associated wine heritage along the three river valleys.
 This is not only an important economic factor for the region according to its objectives, but also of immeasurable value internationally.

 The focus is around 90% on the Riesling, The rest are the white varieties Pinot Blanc ( Pinot Blanc ) and Elbling and the red varieties Pinot Noir ( Pinot Noir ) Frühburgunder and St. Laurent, The quality hierarchy consists of the steps of the cathedral and slate collection as Guts- or varietal wines, Ortsweinen and single-layer wines.
-Each stage has its own label, for which in the cellar and single-layer wines found in the cellar a printing stone of the year 1902 of the Episcopal seminary Trier served as a template.
-The expansion of the wines takes place in stainless steel or traditional-classic in 240 oak barrels as well as some double-barreled barrels without the addition of pure-bred yeasts.
-High-quality Riesling wines and all Burgundy wines are fermented in the foot or double-piece barrels and expanded and then bottled immediately before the next harvest.
+Each stage has its own label, for which in the cellar and single-layer wines found in the cellar a printing stone of the vintage 1902 of the Episcopal Seminary Trier served as a template.
+The expansion of the wines takes place in stainless steel or traditional-classic in 240 oak barrels as well as some double-barreled barrels without the addition of pure-breeding yeasts.
+High-quality Riesling wines and all Burgundy wines are generally fermented in the foot or double-piece barrels and expanded and then filled immediately before the next harvest on bottles.
 Some wines such as Réserven and Pinot Noir are sold in the fuder and double piece much longer vinified.
-In appropriate years will be too Beerenauslesen.
+In suitable years too Beerenauslesen.
 Trockenbeerenauslese and Eiswein vinified.
-There are also traditionally bottle fermented sect, z.
+There are also traditional bottle fermented sect, z.
 B. Scharzhofberger produced.
 In the treasury store many old Riesling vintages.